 Ph.D/MiBACT, Director, Scuderie del Quirinale, Roma

 Matteo Lafranconi is the Director of the Scuderie del Quirinale, a major exhibition venue in Rome belonging to the Presidency of the Italian Republic and run by the Italian Ministry of Culture through the in-house company ALES SpA.

 He edited the Catalogue of the Collections of the XIX century at the National Gallery of Modern Art in Rome (Electa 2006) and signed with Sandra Pinto the volume “Gli storici dell’arte e la Peste (The Art Historians and the Plague) (Electa, 2006).
 His contributions appeared in the most prominent magazines of art history including “The Burlington Magazine”, “Paragone”, “Prospettiva”, “Perspective”.
-His essays appeared in many exhibition catalogues, conference proceedings and miscellaneous volumes of his fields of interest.
-From 2006 to 2012 he was a member of the Scientific Committee of the magazine “Perspective” (Institut National d’Histoire de l’Art, Paris) for XIX and XX century.
+His essays appeared in many exhibition catalogs, conference proceedings, and miscellaneous volumes of his fields of interest.
+From 2006 to 2012 he was a member of the Scientific Committee of the magazine “Perspective” (Institut National d’Histoire de l’Art, Paris) for XIX and XX centuries.

-He gave lectures and conferences by the main museums and universities in Italy and abroad (National Gallery, London; National Gallery of Art, Washington; Museo del Prado, Madrid; Musée du Louvre, Paris; Hermitage, St. Petersburg).
+He gave lectures and conferences at the main museums and universities in Italy and abroad (National Gallery, London; National Gallery of Art, Washington; Museo del Prado, Madrid; Musée du Louvre, Paris; Hermitage, St. Petersburg).
 He taught Old Masters’ Drawing and Museology at the Sapienza University in Roma and at the Calabria University.

 Matteo Lafranconi was Head of Cultural Programs at the Palazzo delle Esposizioni, in Rome, from 2007 to 2016.

 He is a member of the CIHA (Comité International d’Histoire de l’Art) Italy from 2014.